Fishing Charters in the Turks and Caicos Islands

 Grand Slam Fishing

 Grand Slam Fishing Charters offers Big Game and Deep Sea fishing in 7000 feet of water just 15 minutes from the marina!
-Gwendolyn is a 45 foot Hatteras yacht and is the heart of Grand Slam’s fishing charter; she holds the record for largest Wahoo ever caught in the Caribbean.
-Grand Slam also has two new boats: Stingray, an 18ft flats boat able to sail in 12 inches of water and WAHOOOO, a 42ft pursuit boat for sport fishing, island hopping, beaching and snorkelling.Contact details for Grand Slam Fishing
+"Angler Management" is a 48 foot Ocean Super Sport Express and the heart of Grand Slam’s fishing charter.
+Equipped with top of the line Penn and Shimano fishing gear.
+Grand Slam also offers island hopping, beaching and snorkelling aboard "Tuna-In".Contact details for Grand Slam Fishing

 Panoply Sport Fishing and Charters

 Panoply Sport Fishing and Charters offer deep sea fishing, bottom fishing, island hopping and overnight excursions.
-Join us aboard our fully-fitted 46 ft Bertram Sport Fisherman or our beautiful 38 ft Intrepid 375 Walkaround.
+Join us aboard our fully-fitted 50 ft Viking Sportfisherman or our 42’ HydraSports Siesta Extreme or the beautiful 38 ft Intrepid 375 Walkaround.
 Hardworking, yet luxurious, our vessels offer guests the best of both worlds.
 Our professional Captain and crew are focused on providing you with the experience you desire, be it a half day, full day or overnight fishing adventure or a relaxing cruise through the stunning waters of Providenciales and neighbouring islands.
 Gourmet catering and beverages also available.Contact details for Panoply Sport Fishing and Charters

 - The Top Turks and Caicos Restaurants, Cafés and Bars